Hugh Dickinson

 The Hon.
-Hugh Geoffrey Dickinson (born 17 November 1929) is an English clergyman who was Dean of Salisbury from 1986 until his retirement in 1996.
+Hugh Geoffrey Dickinson (17 November 1929 – 30 July 2025) was an English clergyman who was Dean of Salisbury from 1986 until his retirement in 1996.

-Early life
+Biography

-Dickinson is a younger son of Richard Sebastian Willoughby Dickinson DSO, only son of Willoughby Dickinson, 1st Baron Dickinson.
+Dickinson was a younger son of Richard Sebastian Willoughby Dickinson DSO, only son of Willoughby Dickinson, 1st Baron Dickinson.
 His father was an officer of the Colonial Service, and his mother, Nancy Lovemore, was a sculptor.
 He and his middle brother Peter Dickinson were born in Northern Rhodesia.
 The family returned to England in 1934, and his father died the next year.
 He was educated at Westminster School and Trinity College, Oxford, and in May 1944 was granted the rank of a baron's younger son.